 Can Rapid Prototyping Support It?

-Rapid prototyping supports zero-defect quality by exposing design and process issues early, when changes are still affordable.
-A prototype is not only a model; it is a risk-reduction tool.
-It helps confirm dimensions, fit, function, surface quality, and assembly logic before full production.
+Rapid prototyping supports zero-defect quality by identifying design and process issues early.
+It allows teams to validate dimensions, fit, and function before full production.

 Why Is DFM So Important?